Decorating with mason jars (vintage or new) is easy, budget-friendly, and can add the perfect touch of farmhouse style to your decor.

 Of course, in my opinion, mason jars make the perfect vase.
 Anything looks better in a mason jar!
 I use them for flowers, greenery and herbs, all through the year.

-Mason jars can double as storage and decor.
+Vintage jars can double as storage and decor.
 They can be used to store just about anything!
 One of my favorite ways to store dried herbs is in mason jars…and I love the way they look on my kitchen counter.

 - oatmeal, barley, etc.